 Researchers at the University of Pennsylvania have found that a chemical in extra-virgin olive oil, oleocanthal, inhibits inflammatory enzymes in the same way that ibuprofen does.
-Drizzle olive oil on veggies and salads, and dunk bread into it instead of patting on butter or margarine.
+Drizzle olive oil on veggies, salads, and other foods that reduce inflammation.

 Bromelain, a protein-digesting enzyme, makes this tropical fruit one of the most potent anti-inflammatory foods.
 Studies show that eating pineapple may reduce pain in patients with knee osteoarthritis and rheumatoid arthritis and lower swelling in people with carpal tunnel syndrome.
 These are the 9 subtle signs of hidden inflammation in your body.

 These popular fruits are just one of the many foods that reduce inflammation because they contain quercetin, an anti-inflammatory antioxidant.
 No wonder one a day keeps the doctor away.

 Nuts and seeds

-Vegetables, like kale, chard, bok choy, and silverbeet are anti-inflammatory foods because they’re packed with anti-inflammatory carotenoids, which are plant pigments that give green and orange produce their vibrant color and thus make them great foods that reduce inflammation.
+Vegetables, like kale, chard, bok choy, and silverbeet are anti-inflammatory foods because they’re packed with anti-inflammatory carotenoids.
+These plant pigments give green and orange produce their vibrant color and thus make them great foods that reduce inflammation.

 Yes, you read that correctly.
 Dark chocolate contains chemicals and anti-oxidants that help fight inflammation.
 According to a large Italian study, people who ate about one square of dark chocolate every three days had significantly lower measures of a protein associated with inflammation than those who ate no chocolate at all.
 At least 70 percent dark chocolate is best.
 These are the 12 foods that make inflammation worse.

 Chomp on some grapes or mulberries or sip wine (yes!) for a dose of resveratrol, which inhibits inflammatory enzymes in much the same way aspirin does (but without the stomach irritation).
 Grapes also have anthocyanins which reduce inflammation, too.
 These are the 14 rules of the anti-inflammatory diet.

 Onions and garlic

 Foods that reduce inflammation like this family of bulb vegetables are high in anti-inflammatory substances, as well as sulfur compounds, that help stimulate the immune system to keep everything running smoothly.
 Here are the 6 foods that could be linked to fibromyalgia pain.

 Green and black tea